Testicular torsion surgery

 How to relieve pain and swelling after surgery?

-Does the surgery affect fertility?
+Does surgery affect fertility?

 Is regular follow-up necessary after surgery?